sayzlim/sayzlim.github.io/source/_posts/2014-02-03-why-i-ditched-instapaper.md

 - rant
 ---

 It was love at first sight.
 The moment I opened Instapaper, I knew this read later app is designed with _words_ as the main lead of a play.
-Everyday I’m delighted with the details that made me feel like an honored guest in a coffee shop full of my favorite books and magazines.
+Every day I’m delighted with the details that made me feel like an honored guest in a coffee shop full of my favorite books and magazines.

 <!--more-->